tararoys/questions/20140220_Thursday_Week1_Fox.md

   -note: don't get into conversations with more information than you can effectively record in 5 minutes.
 Damn, I missed 10 important bits of info that I don't have time to process."

+Who do I know who knows Tmux?
+People make javascript way harder than it really is.
+  Watching zach ship me a pull request.
+  He is doing tmux magic.
+  1. Told zach paragraph that boils down to: give me the entire IRB history.
+Stick it in a branch and Watch Zach to Vim magic.
+  Zach has never worked on a project where he had to make a pull request.